Vivek6412/sql-retail-sales-analysis/README.md

 ## 📌 Project Overview

-This project was built to understand how real-world retail systems manage and analyze sales data.
-I designed a relational database for an online store and used SQL queries to extract meaningful business insights.
+This project is a simple SQL-based system to store and analyze retail sales data.
+It models how an online store can manage customers, products, and orders, and then use queries to generate useful insights from that data.

+---

 ## 🎯 Objectives

 * Design a structured relational database
-* Store customer, product, and order data efficiently
+* Store customer, product, and order data
-* Analyze sales performance using SQL queries
+* Analyze sales data using SQL queries

+---

 ## 🧱 Database Design

-The database consists of the following tables:
+The database includes the following tables:

 * Customers (customer_id, name, city)
 * Products (product_id, name, category, price)
 * Orders (order_id, customer_id, order_date)
 * Order_Items (order_id, product_id, quantity)

-Relationships were created using foreign keys to maintain data integrity.
+Foreign key relationships are used to connect the tables and maintain consistency between orders, customers, and products.

+---

 ## ⚙️ Key Features

-* Implemented relational database design
+* Relational database design using multiple tables
-* Used SQL JOIN operations to combine data across tables
+* Use of JOINs to combine data across tables
-* Performed data analysis using aggregate functions (SUM, GROUP BY, etc.)
+* Aggregation queries using SUM and GROUP BY
+* Queries to extract business insights from raw data

+---

-## 📊 SQL Analysis Performed
+## 📊 SQL Analysis

 ### 🔹 Top-Selling Products